top of page

 Basic Science Research Plenary

-Associate Professor School of Medicine, Department of Cell Biology and Physiology, of Pharmacology, UNC Neuroscience Center
+Associate Professor School of Medicine, Department of Cell Biology and Physiology, of Pharmacology, UNC Neuroscience Center, The University of North Carolina at Chapel Hill

-New Therapeutics for the Multiple Dimensions of Pain”
+“Neural Circuits and New Therapeutics for the Multiple Dimensions of Pain”

 Awards for High Priority Early Career Investigators